• Skip to Content

 Nature of the Program

 This program is designed to provide students with the ability to perform data analytics in order to enhance business decision making and increase organizational value.
-The Business Data Analytics degree provides students with a set of tools applicable in every business and industry, for this reason the program is attractive to both recent graduates in entry-level positions and experienced professionals.
+The Applied AI and Data Analytics degree provides students with a set of tools applicable in every business and industry.
+For this reason the program is attractive to both recent graduates in entry-level positions and experienced professionals.
 The certificate programs allow students to dive deeply in a specific area over the course of one or two semesters.
-Both the M.S. and certificate programs are designed for working professionals with one- and two-year plans of study, and many find they are able to apply the concepts learned to their work before graduation.
+Both the M.S. and certificate programs are designed for working professionals with one-, one-and-a-half, and two-year plans of study, and many find they are able to apply the concepts learned to their work before graduation.

-The M.S. and certificates in Business Data Analytics are delivered online and may be completed from anywhere in the world.
+The M.S. and certificates in Applied AI and Data Analytics are delivered online and may be completed from anywhere in the world.
 The program is asynchronous, with the exception of one required presentation at the end of the Capstone project.
 Students may choose to come to Morgantown or participate virtually in this presentation.
-Capstone projects allow students to showcase and expand their skills by engaging in an experiential learning project provided by a sponsoring organization.
-Capstone sponsors represent a broad range of industries, including banking, government contracting, manufacturing, and healthcare.
+Capstone projects allow students to showcase and expand their skills by engaging in an experiential learning project within their own company, or provided by a sponsoring organization.
+Capstone projects traditionally address issues from a broad range of industries, including banking, government contracting, manufacturing, and healthcare.
 Capstone presentations are an opportunity to present the Capstone Project course findings to the sponsoring company's leadership, unifying the technical and organization value found in the program.

 M.S.
-Business Data Analytics graduates will understand emerging technology trends in the job market and be well-positioned, by way of their strong technology and analytical and quantitative skills, for career and lifelong success.
-Data analytics is a rapidly emerging segment in business and industry, and all indications are that it represents one of the fastest growing job markets and has a sustainable future.
+Applied AI and Data Analytics graduates will understand emerging technology trends in the job market and be well-positioned, by way of their strong technology and analytical and quantitative skills, for career and lifelong success.
+Applied AI and Data analytics is a rapidly emerging segment in business and industry, and all indications are that it represents one of the fastest growing job markets and has a sustainable future.
 This program seeks to provide students with the knowledge, skills, and tools to successfully compete for a variety of positions in the emerging job market.

 Academic Standards